Description

 • Looking at the average days under water of 58 days in the last 5 years of Volatility less than 7%, we see it is relatively smaller, thus better in comparison to the benchmark SPY (122 days)

-• During the last 3 years, the average time in days below previous high water mark is 80 days, which is lower, thus better than the value of 178 days from the benchmark.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 80 days is smaller, thus better.

 Performance (YTD)